 One of my college sorority sisters, who’s a child life specialist, saw my post and messaged me.
-I didn’t know this, but she said she was living in Indianapolis and, coincidentally, working as a child life specialist at the children’s hospital where Owen’s surgery would take place.
+I didn’t know this, but she said she was living in Indianapolis and, coincidentally, working as a child life specialist at Peyton Manning Children’s Hospital where Owen’s surgery would take place.
 She offered to call me and give me some advice.
 I can’t thank her enough for taking the time to give me some suggestions on what to say to Owen.

 After talking with her, Brad and I came up with our game plan.
 Owen is the type of kid who will over-think things if you give him too much information so we decided to be as general as possible.